sherryduong93/Anime_Recommender/README.md

 ## Content Based Recommender System:
 **Anime_id Keyword**
 <br>-To help users search for the anime_id desired, a helper function called find_id() in src/model_funcs.py was created, which will return all titles that have the keyword.
-<br>-The exploration of this process is stored in Content_Based.ipynb notebook, while the actually recommendation functions are store in model_funcs.py.
+<br>-The exploration of this process is stored in Content_Based.ipynb notebook, while the actual recommendation functions are store in model_funcs.py.
 <br>**Baseline Content Based Recommender:**
 <br>-Features: Type (Movie, TV, etc.), Source (Manga, Music, Book, etc.), and Rating Type (PG, R, etc.).
 <br>-Similarity Metrics: Tested Cosine Similarity & Correlation.
+<br>-Spot check results: The recommender seems to be recommending popular animes instead of more genre/theme specific.
 <br>RMSE on 50K random samples from test set: 1.362
 <br>RMSE(Cosine):, RMSE(Correlation):
 <br>**Content Based Recommender Iteration 2:**
 <br>-Added dummified genre to the content based model
-<br>-Overall, the genre significantly helped with the recommendations.
+<br>-Spot check results: overall, the genre significantly helped with the recommendations.
 The recommender is now recommending more highly rated anime that is closer to the genre specified, though still not perfect
 <br>RMSE on 50K random samples from test set: 1.362, no change from prior, though the recommendations for certain spot checks are vastly different.
 <br>**Content Based Recommender Iteration 3**
-<br><br>-Based on the EDA, some producers/studios have higher ratings overall than others, so I created dummy variables for each of the top 20 studios/producers, but this had no impact on the recommendations.
+<br>-Based on the EDA, some producers/studios have higher ratings overall than others, so I created dummy variables for each of the top 20 studios/producers, but this had no impact on the recommendations.
 <br>-Explored clusters of producers & studios, but as there are many duplicates in multiple clusters, did not think this would be worth exploring.
 <pre>Clusters of Producers:
 <br>0, Bandai Visual, Pink Pineapple, Lantis, Sanrio, Fuji TV